How to Add Headers and Footers in PDF Using IronPDF

 $vbLabelText $csharpLabel

-The static margin posed an issue when the header content varied between documents.
-Adjustments were required not only for the header and footer margins but also for the main HTML margin to accommodate different header and footer sizes.
-Consequently, we have implemented a Dynamic Margin Sizing feature where the height of the header and footer will dynamically adjust based on the content, and the main HTML will reposition accordingly.
-Please use the code below to check the feature out:
+Static margins posed an issue when header content varied between documents.
+Adjustments were required not only for header and footer margins but also for the main HTML margin to accommodate different header and footer sizes.
+Consequently, we implemented a Dynamic Margin Sizing feature where the height of the header and footer will dynamically adjust based on content, and the main HTML will reposition accordingly.
+This feature is particularly useful when working with responsive CSS layouts.
+Use the code below to try this feature:

 :path=/static-assets/pdf/content-code-examples/how-to/headers-and-footers-dynamic-marigns.cs